neilagabriel/vim-geeknote/README.md

 it.
 And of course it does not mean that you cannot use the markdown format in your notes.

+### Navigation Window Behavior:

+#### Limit Width:

+By default, vim-geeknote will attempt to resize the navigation window based on its current content.
+If you have notebooks or notes with very long names you may want to use the following option to cap the size of the window:

+    let g:GeeknoteMaxExplorerWidth=<value>

+Where `<value>` is replaced with the max width of the window.

+#### Fix Width:

+Use the following option to fix the width of the window to a specific value:

+    let g:GeeknoteExplorerWidth=<value>

+Where `<value>` is replaced with the desired width of the window.
+This option overrides all other width-related options.

 ## Usage

 Use `:Geeknote` to open/toggle the geeknote navigation window.
 If the